zacblazic/seventy-foureighty/html5/apis/app-cache/info.md

 ### Cache States

 * Uncached - Cache not initialized
-* Idle - Cache not being update
+* Idle - Cache not being updated
 * Checking - Looking for manifest changes
 * Downloading - Serving files in manifest to browser
 * UpdateReady - All files in manifest are downloaded
-* Contents of cache are stale and need to be downloaded again
+* Obsolete - Contents of cache are stale and need to be downloaded again